BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 par(mfrow = c(1,1))
 ```

-However, you will remember that the neighbour joining algorithm produces an unrooted phylogeny.
-This means the way we plotted it above is incorrect.
+Note that when we plot the NJ tree, we add an extra argument to get an unrooted tree.
+The default in R is to plot rooted trees, but since the neighbour joining algorithm produces an unrooted phylogeny, so the correct way to plot it is unrooted.

 We can verify that the tree is unrooted (compared to the UPGMA tree) using the `is.rooted` function.

 ```r